DOHP/mydohp-old/README.md

 # D.O.H.P.
 Custom Shirts
-The HTML5 source of the old myDOHP app, available at dohp.com/myapp
+The HTML5 source of the old myDOHP app, available at https://mydohpold.dohp.com/ The online version builds from this code, but this app is no longer developed or maintained.
-Note: Changes made here will not be reflected in the online version, although it is being implemented.